 - state assumptions

 then goes on to examine some methods of organising test teams.
-But I think you can probably skip the chapter and just read the summary.

-The book starts to add value in Chapter 4 where it discusses the “Most Important Tests (MITs) Method”.
+The book starts to add real value in Chapter 4 where it discusses the “Most Important Tests (MITs) Method”.

 MITs, as I understood Marnie’s explanation of it: